A few years ago, my children and I played spider web dots, and the world went nuts.

 What are we waiting for?
 Let’s get this preschool Halloween activity set up!

-Make spider bodies by using your markers (or dot markers) inside the web.
+Step 4.
+Make spider bodies on the web by using your markers

 Older kids can have fun matching sight words, and younger children can practice getting the hang of peeling and placing a sticker.